What MERU can do for you

 Finally, perhaps you have an interesting idea for a project that you would like to explore but have never done any education research before and you’re not sure where to begin, especially if your work might involve qualitative studies, which can seem very alien to those of trained in biological or clinical sciences.
 Email MERU at (email@example.com) and we will try and put you in touch with someone who will be able and willing to help.
 Alternatively, you could come to a MERU Meeting.
 MERU meets monthly during term time.
 Meetings vary from current education research studies, “surgeries” when people bring their research ideas and get advice and support on putting them into practice, or meetings on teaching delivery aimed at helping all of us become better at teaching.

 MERU is open to Imperial staff and students and MERU members will automatically be added to the mailing list.

 MERU offers travel grants for attendance at clearly education-based meetings and conferences.
 Any MERU member can apply, but priority will be given to applicants who have abstracts accepted for presentation.
-We are in our last call for applications, and you can apply for funding via the application for education conference attendance form.
-The deadline for applications to either of these funding opportunities is 17.00 on Monday 27 February.
+The call for travel grant applications is now open, using the link to the right, and the deadline to apply is 17:00, Monday 15 January.

 MERU also has a small amount of funding to support educational research activities.
 If you have a project which might benefit, you are invited to make an application.
 Applications to this fund are currently closed, however this section will be updated early in 2018 with information on the next application call.